Home > Student Accounting Services >

 debit card, in person, at the cashier's window in McEachran Hall.
 Please note that e-check transactions are subject to a $1 convenience fee charged at the time the transaction is processed.

-- You may charge the total balance owing on a credit card** by calling or stopping by the cashier's
+- You may charge the total balance owing on a credit card** by accessing any Whitworth University website

 that allows the online processing of payments for tuition and fees.